Contact InformationMain office:

 It was a fitting tribute, considering that McGarry, who at the time of her death in November 2014 was the dean of Health and Rehabilitative Sciences, was instrumental in the construction of the campus as well as the health sciences programs that it would come to host.

 Robyn Greene, head of administration at the campus, looked on as the crowd of more than 60 friends, family and colleagues gathered for the dedication.
 “She really did spearhead the health sciences programs coming to this campus,” said Greene.
 “It’s so nice today to be able to honor her for all that she meant to faculty, staff and students here.
 It’s a day of great pride for us, and I hope for her and her family, too.”

 A plaque bearing McGarry’s name was installed in the front of the wing, in direct view of the tree and bench dedicated in her memory.
-“This is clearly the Dr. Maureen McGarry little square right here, both inside and out,” said Dean of Business, Science and Technology Peter Woodberry, who opened the dedication proceedings with brief remarks honoring McGarry’s contributions to the college.
+“This is clearly the Dr. Maureen McGarry little square right here, both inside and out,” said Dean of Business, Science, Technology, and Math Peter Woodberry, who opened the dedication proceedings with brief remarks honoring McGarry’s contributions to the college.

 Woodberry, who also presided over the memorial service held for McGarry in January 2015, recalled that he and McGarry were “connected at the hip,” and that he had the honor of working alongside her for 28 years.
 In a nod to the pair’s friendship and notorious shared candy habit, McGarry’s husband, Mike McGarry, handed Woodberry a Life Savers candy after his remarks.
 “From Maureen,” McGarry said.